COVID-19 cases continue to surge in Illinois

 Six of the deaths reported Friday were in Madison County, in the Metro East region — an area that has seen a particularly large spike in cases.
 There were eight deaths in Cook County, three in Morgan County, two each in DuPage and Sangamon counties, and one each in Bureau, DeKalb, Iroquois and Will counties.

 Laboratories reported processing 49,541 tests over the 24-hour period, the second-highest daily test count so far during the pandemic.
-That made for a daily positivity rate of 4.6% and a seven-day rolling average positivity rate of 4.1% — an increase from 4.0% Thursday.
+That made for a daily positivity rate of 4.6 percent and a seven-day rolling average positivity rate of 4.1 percent — an increase from 4.0 percent Thursday.

 IDPH also reported Friday that there are now 14 counties listed at the "warning" level, which indicates an increase in two or more COVID-19 risk metrics.